Chemotherapy: Alkylating agents

 Alkylating agents are the oldest group of chemotherapeutics in use today.
 Originally derived from mustard gas used in World War I, there are now many types of alkylating agents in use.
 They are so named because of their ability to alkylate many molecules, including proteins, RNA and DNA.
 This ability to bind covalently to DNA via their alkyl group is the primary cause for their anti-cancer effects.
 DNA is made of two strands and the molecules may either bind twice to one strand of DNA (intrastrand crosslink) or may bind once to both strands (interstrand crosslink).
 If the cell tries to replicate crosslinked DNA during cell division, or tries to repair it, the DNA strands can break.
 This leads to a form of programmed cell death called apoptosis.
 Alkylating agents will work at any point in the cell cycle and thus are known as cell cycle-independent drugs.
 For this reason, the effect on the cell is dose dependent; the fraction of cells that die is directly proportional to the dose of drug.

 The subtypes of alkylating agents are the nitrogen mustards, nitrosoureas, tetrazines, aziridines, cisplatins and derivatives, and non-classical alkylating agents.
 Nitrogen mustards include mechlorethamine, cyclophosphamide, melphalan, chlorambucil, ifosfamide and busulfan.
-Nitrosoureas include N-Nitroso-N-methylurea (MNU), carmustine (BCNU), lomustine (CCNU) and semustine (MeCCNU), fotemustine and streptozotocin.
+Nitrosoureas include N-Nitroso-N-methylurea (NMU), carmustine (BCNU), lomustine (CCNU) and semustine (MeCCNU), fotemustine and streptozotocin (STZ).
 Tetrazines include dacarbazine, mitozolomide and temozolomide.
-Aziridines include thiotepa, mytomycin and diaziquone (AZQ).
+Aziridines include thiotepa, mitomycin and diaziquone (AZQ).
 Cisplatin and derivatives include cisplatin, carboplatin and oxaliplatin.
 They impair cell function by forming covalent bonds with the amino, carboxyl, sulfhydryl, and phosphate groups in biologically important molecules.
 Non-classical alkylating agents include procarbazine and hexamethylmelamine.